renatabubic/shopify-project/README.md

 Focusing on the server-side features of this project, this image repo web-app allows for the following functionality:

 SEARCH image by:
--keyword in title/name
+- keyword in title/name
--tag/characteristic
+- tag/characteristic
--similar images
+- similar images

 ADD image:
--single/bulk
+- single/bulk

 DELETE image:
--single/bulk
+- single/bulk

 With this, I also included a client-side so that the reader/user can see how it works fullstack.